knoxa/knoxa.github.io/text/names/index.md

 ![A concept lattice - disagreement resolved](resolve.svg)

-It's straightforward to take the output concept lattice back to input context - just find all concept nodes with objects and give them the attributes of the node's intent.
+It's straightforward to take the output concept lattice back to input context - just find all concept nodes with objects and give them the attributes of the concept's intent.
 In doing this, I can omit entirely any objects that are at concept node coloured red, and not assign to objects any attributes on concept nodes the other side of a red edge.
 I can then perform FCA on this context and get the results
 I expect: